karaokeresearch/karaokeresearch.github.io/emojidrone/README.md

 I designed Emojidrone for playing improvised music where some or all of the performers are playing in the same key, ideally when an insane simulataneous visual component is desired as well.

 ### Uses
 Even if you don't consider yourself a musician, you can learn to play Emojidrone in a matter of seconds.
 Emojidrone is fun to play in your living room with a friend on guitar or piano, or even by yourself on lunch break.
 Change the background color to black, hook it up to a projector, and use it on stage.
-Switch the background color to #00FF00, chromakey it out, and use it to generate live insane overlays for your TV show!
+Switch the background color to lime (#00FF00), chromakey it out, and use it to generate live insane overlays for your TV show!

 ## Installation
 Download, place everything on a web server, visit the URL.
 Why the web server?
-Well, in Chrome, it doesn't work right when loaded from the local file system, although Firefox seems to not care!
+Well, in Chrome, it doesn't work right when loaded from the local file system, although Firefox and Safari seem to not care!

 ### Config
+Emoji subset and background color can be configured via the browser.

-Edit emojidrone.js to change pitch, turn on effects, change background color, etc. For background color, pink is the default.
-Change to #00ff00 to use a chromakey for visual overlay or black for projecting over performers.
+For background color, lime (#00FF00) is the default so that chromakey works right away for use as a visual overlay.
+Switch to black for projecting over performers, or another color if you're just playing for fun.

+Edit emojidrone.js to change pitch, turn on effects, switch stereo/mono, etc.